Home > Business > Marketing communication > Personal branding: 4 steps to building it

 Inès LeonarduzziThe President of Digital for the Planet has made a name for herself as an expert in sustainable development and responsible digital technologies.
 She has established herself as a benchmark in the field of eco-responsible tech.

-These leaders share a common strategy: well-constructed and coherent communication.
-A shared vision and strong values to increase their influence, strengthen their reputation and increase the value of their company.
+These leaders share a common strategy: well-constructed, consistent communication.
+A shared vision and solid values to enhance their influence, strengthen their reputation and increase the value of their company.
 They are a source of inspiration for any professional wishing to use personal branding to make themselves visible and attractive, both within their company and externally.

-Managing your online presence in a complex and competitive context
+Managing your online presence in a complex and competitive environment

-Lack of daily availability, doubts about the value of social networks or your own legitimacy: perhaps you have understandable questions about how to deploy your personal brand?
+Lack of availability on a day-to-day basis, doubts about the value of social networks or your own legitimacy: perhaps you have understandable questions about how to deploy your personal brand?

-Take the time to think in depth about your strategy, your action plan, objectively taking into account your assets, your current network, physical or online, and your motivations.
+Take the time to think in depth about your strategy and action plan, taking objective account of your assets, your current network, whether physical or online, and your motivations.

 It's not just a matter of regularly publishing content on networks such as LinkedIn, but of building an online presence that reflects your expertise, your vision and your commitments, and putting them to work for your company and/or your career.
 This means building an image that sets you apart, sharing value and engaging in conversations that reinforce your credibility in your field.

 Take stock of your current image.
-Google yourself, the results may surprise you… Evaluate your skills, your achievements, but also your aspirations.
+Google yourself, the results may surprise you...
+Assess your skills and achievements, but also your aspirations.
 Think about your core values and how you embody them professionally.
-Analyze your professional career, take an inventory of your technical and personal skills, ask your network for feedback.
-Also analyze the opportunities, trends and prospects of your sector and your objectives.
+Analyse your career path, take stock of your technical and personal skills, and ask your network for feedback.
+Also analyse the opportunities, trends and prospects in your sector and your objectives.

 2. Define your unique DNA

 Your professional DNA is what sets you apart.
-This can be an innovative vision of your profession, niche expertise, mastery of very specific software or perfect knowledge of a sector.
-Clarify your vision, your professional mission, and what gets you up in the morning.
+It could be an innovative vision of your business, niche expertise, mastery of very specific software or perfect knowledge of a sector.
+Clarify your vision, your professional mission and what gets you up in the morning.
 How is your profile unique and can it stand out from the crowd?

 On LinkedIn and, if applicable, on other major networks in your sector, make sure that your profile is complete, but also that it reflects your expertise and your successes.
 If necessary, carry out a semantic analysis to identify the key themes of the moment.

-For example, when you search for your position in the LinkedIn search engine, which profiles come up best?
-Have you implemented the possible variations in your title: director and/or director, DAF and/or administrative and financial director?
-You are an architect or lawyer: with what professional or sectoral expertise will you enhance your profile?
-You can also observe the themes of conferences in your sector, the topics of conversation in your peer groups.
-Are there any predominant and recurring topics?
-Your profile is not “set in stone”, you can change it later.
-Contribute to discussions in your network and share your expertise.
-Finally, be regular in your publications.
-Give yourself objectives that you can respect, with a strategy of original and diversified content.
+For example, when you search for your job title in the LinkedIn search engine, which profiles come up best?
+Have you included the possible variants in your title: director and/or manager, CFO and/or administrative and financial director?
+If you're an architect or a lawyer, which business or sector expertise will help your profile stand out?
+You can also look at the themes of conferences in your sector and the topics of conversation in your peer groups.
+Are there any predominant or recurring topics?
+Your profile is not "set in stone"; you can develop it further.
+Contribute to exchanges within your network and share your expertise.
+Finally, publish regularly.
+Set yourself targets that you can stick to, with an original and diversified content strategy.

 Consistency is the key to a successful personal branding strategy.
 Establish a publication calendar, determine the subjects and formats that engage your audience most (articles, videos, infographics, etc.) and that you can produce most easily.

-You can prepare this calendar on Excel, on Google Calendar or using a template provided by Trello, for example.
-In this way, can you anticipate important upcoming dates for your business or profession, such as trade shows at which you can communicate “before/during/after”?
-Does this help you plan articles with your expert perspective?
+You can prepare this calendar using Excel, Google calendar or a template provided by Trello, for example.
+In this way, can you anticipate important upcoming dates for your company or profession, such as trade fairs that you can publicise "before/during/after"?
+Does it help you plan articles with your expert point of view?

-Setting up monitoring can also help you identify “trending” topics on which to communicate.
-If possible, plan to ask a few colleagues to react quickly to your publications in order to promote their visibility.
-You will of course provide them with the same service in return.
+Setting up a monitoring system can also help you to identify "trendy" subjects on which to communicate.
+If possible, plan to ask a few of your colleagues to react quickly to your publications in order to raise their profile.
+You will, of course, be doing them the same service in return.

 Number of views, comments, likes: track the impact of your actions through analysis of LinkedIn data to adjust your strategy if necessary.

 In conclusion, what personal branding strategies inspire you?
-In a fast, complex, competitive context, a visibility strategy is built with perseverance and regularity.
-Think about your “DNA”, the essential values that guide you, your vision and the specificities of your background and your expertise.
-What messages do you want to highlight?
-What themes are your audience currently interested in?
+In a fast-paced, complex and competitive environment, a visibility strategy needs to be built with perseverance and regularity.
+Think about your "DNA", the essential values that guide you, your vision and the specific features of your career and expertise.
+What messages do you want to put across?
+What topics are your audience currently interested in?
 Which ones do you want to be visible on and are you most inspired by?
 What is your next action plan to make yourself more visible?
-Finally, don't forget to build your community, by commenting and supporting the visibility of your peers on social networks.
+Finally, don't forget to build your community, by commenting on and supporting the visibility of your peers on social networks.

 Our expert